-Mrs. Kathryn Pidgeon introduced Ms. Edith Croxen, Chief Counsel of the Pima County Office of Children's
+Mrs. Kathryn Pidgeon introduced Ms. Edith Croxen, Chief Counsel of the Pima County Office of Children's Counsel.

-Counsel.
 Ms. Edith Croxen represented family law and juvenile law as well as represented Child Protective Services in multiple southern Arizona counties.
-Ms. Edith Croxen discussed how Pima County Children's Counsel follows the the attributes as laid out in the Family Justice Initiative handout that she provided.
+Ms. Edith Croxen discussed how Pima County Children's Counsel follows the attributes as laid out in the Family Justice Initiative handout that she provided.
 Ms. Edith Croxen highlighted the differences between Guardian Ad Litem's and Attorneys and how they approach these roles at the Counsel.
 Typically attorneys will meet with the child within 48 hours of the time they have been appointed.
 They will also perform a second visit with the child to look at how the child is responding to their environment.
-Children who are verbal will meet with their attorney more frequently where non-verbal children will meet with an MSW who attends all of their CFT meetings.
-One need that Ms. Edith Croxen states she sees they are unable to keep an attorney for the life of the case because of the length of time it takes the state.
+Children who are verbal will meet with their attorney more frequently whereas non-verbal children will meet with an MSW who attends all of their CFT meetings.
+One need that Ms. Edith Croxen states the state.
 There are also many severance filed due to the length of time the state is taking to move the case forward.
 Ms. Edith Croxen states that cases that are reactivated once the child goes home and then goes back into the system and she also states there is a 75% guarantee that a case will reactivate within 2 years after services drop.
 Ms. Edith Croxen states there is a lack of training for attorneys on diversity and culture.